ashmamd/2020SmartKart/reports/sprint_02.md

 List all atomic goals for UI/UX for this sprint and the artifacts that completed them.
 Explain any design assumptions made and or any derivations from the initial User/Admin story.

+Create UI/UX Diagrams for new features.
+Make UI/UX diagrams for mobile devices

 ## Developer Report

 List all atomic goals for the Developer for this sprint and the artifacts that completed them.
 Explain development assumptions and or any derivations from the initial User/Admin story.

 ## IT Infrastructure Report

-List all atomic goals for the Infrastructure for this sprint and the artifacts that completed them.
-Explain the IT/OS assumptions made and or any derivations from the initial User/Admin story.
+*List all atomic goals for the Infrastructure for this sprint and the *artifacts that completed them.
+Explain the IT/OS assumptions made and or any *derivations from the initial User/Admin story.

+*Resolve GitHub issues for code or diagrams.
+*Infrastructure diagrams on new technology that will be implemented in our web application *Test Responsive design for new features.
+*Create Database Tables in MySQL, based on the Data Schema.

 ## Junior Developer and Security Assumptions

 List all atomic goals for the Junior Developer and Security Assumptions for this sprint and the artifacts that completed them.
 Explain the Junior Developer and Security assumptions made and or any derivations from the initial User/Admin story.

+*Make the HTML and CSS pages responsive design.
+*Develop detailed notes based on the diagrams from UI/UX Developer.
+*Create diagrams of colors, fonts, and other usability feature.